Federal Work-Study Guidelines

-Work-Study is a need based, self-help financial aid program designed to allow students to earn money for their educational expenses.
-The Federal government pays 75% of money earned and the employer contributes the remaining 25%.
-The only exception is the AMERICA READS PROGRAM, where the federal government pays 100% and no contribution is expected from the employer.
+Work-Study is a need based, federal grant designed to allow students to earn funding to assist with educational expenses.
+Financial Need is determined by the FAFSA application.
+The Federal Grant pays 75% of money earned and the employer/department contributes the remaining 25%.

 - Have a demonstrated financial need as a result of filing the FAFSA.

-- Students will be paid only for hours worked.
-Students will not be paid for sick leave, holidays, overtime, or vacation days.
+- Students can only receive pay for hours worked.
+Federal Workstudy Students are not eligible for paid sick leave, holidays, or vacation days.

 - Students cannot utilize the Federal Workstudy Grant outside of Temple University unless it is an approved site authorized by Student Financial Services.